 The group of criminals that were gathered by Eduard Grigoryan took to the streets of Sumgayit, armed with metal rods and sharp objects that had been prepared in advance.
-The group
+The group personally led by E. Grigoryan was associated with the most gruesome crimes of the Sumgayit event

-7 Ismayilov A. Sumgayit - Beginning of the Collapse of the USSR.
+&lt;sup>7 Ismayilov A. Sumgayit - Beginning of the Collapse of the USSR.
 Baku, 2011, P. 19-33

 Tearing down doors, they smashed windows, destroyed furniture, broke dishes and even threw household items out of windows.
 When they had finished with one home, Grigoryan would refer to his list and determine where the group would move next.
-The names on this list were of Armenians who were chosen as the subjects of Armenia's justification scheme for Nagorno-Karabakh.
+The names on this list were of Armenians who were chosen as the subjects of Armenia's justification scheme for Karabakh region.